morelinq/MoreLINQ/README.md

 ### Repeat

-Repeats the specific sequences times
+Repeats the specific sequences times.

+This method has 2 overloads.

 ### RunLengthEncode